 Mikkel Paige is a destination wedding photographer and travel blogger at Sometimes Home.
-She’s also a friend, so we decided to interview her on destination wedding tips and some of her favorite locations.
+She’s also a good friend, so we decided to interview her on destination wedding tips and some of her favorite locations.
 If you or someone you know is planning to tie the knot, and you need a wedding photographer, you’ll be hard pressed to find someone more enthusiastic, friendly and talented.
 You can check out her wedding portfolio on MikkelPaige.com.

-What are two of your favorite destinations for wedding photo shoots and why?
+Name two of your favorite destinations for wedding photo shoots and why?

 What are some of the unexpected issues that can arise for people planning a destination wedding and what are some ways to alleviate those issues?